 Dream Big Gala 2021

 The Dream Big Gala is our way of adapting our former “Dreamer Dinner” live event to a new virtual format.
 The gala is our biggest event of the year that raises the critical funding needed to facilitate our comprehensive programming, including academic support, social and emotional development, college and career readiness, one-on-one mentoring, individualized case management, and parent engagement.
-It’s also an opportunity for us to honor local luminaries who inspire the hopes and dreams of our students while also recognizing the extraordinary accomplishments of our youth.

 “I Have a Dream” Foundation – Los Angeles provides long-term support to youth living in under-resourced communities to help them reach their full potential.
 We promote, from an early age, values of higher education and career success through guaranteed financial resources, empowerment programs and more.